AKSoftCode/RayCV-3D-Channel-Viewer/README.md

 # RayCV 3D Channel Viewer: Interactive Image Analysis with Raylib, ImGui, and OpenCV

-This is a 3D Viewer Application using Raylib and imgui that uses OpenCV to split an image into four channels and applies thresholding techniques to each channel individually.
+This is a cutting-edge 3D Viewer Application developed using Raylib and imgui.
+This innovative application harnesses the power of OpenCV to meticulously dissect images into four distinct channels.
+By applying advanced thresholding techniques to each individual channel, the application unveils nuanced insights into image compositions.
+Whether for artistic exploration, scientific analysis, or creative endeavors, RayCV 3D Channel Viewer empowers users to gain a deeper understanding of image content through a captivating visual experience.

 Steps to Run: